misiektoja/spotify_profile_monitor/README.md

 Edit the `spotify_profile_monitor.conf` file and change any desired configuration options (detailed comments are provided for each).

+The configuration file is read as data, not executed.
+It may contain only `NAME = value` assignments where the name is one of the settings in the generated template and the value is a plain literal: a number, a quoted string, `True`, `False`, `None`, or a list, tuple or dict of those.
+Expressions such as `30 * 60`, imports, function calls and references to other settings are rejected with the offending line number.
+Write the computed value directly instead, for example `SPOTIFY_CHECK_INTERVAL = 1800`.
+Because the tool also picks up a config file from the current directory, this ensures a `spotify_profile_monitor.conf` you did not write cannot run code when you start the tool.

 When `--generate-config FILENAME` targets an existing file, an interactive run asks for confirmation.
 A noninteractive run refuses replacement unless `--force` is present.
 An approved replacement validates the generated content, writes it atomically and saves a timestamped backup beside the original.
 The setup wizard provides the same confirmation and backup protection.

 Despite its legacy name, `TARGET_USER_URI_ID` accepts a complete Spotify profile URL, a `spotify:user:` URI or a user ID.
 Set it to run without a positional target.
 A positional target in any accepted form overrides the configured value.